openreplay/openreplay/tracker/tracker-axios/README.md

 In case you use [OpenReplay integrations (sentry, bugsnag or others)](https://docs.openreplay.com/integrations), you can use `sessionTokenHeader` option to specify the header name.
 This header will be appended automatically to the each axios request and will contain OpenReplay session identificator value.

-You can define list of headers that you don't want to capture with the `ingoreHeaders` options.
+You can define list of headers that you don't want to capture with the `ignoreHeaders` options.
 Set its value to `false` if you want to catch them all (`true` if opposite).
 By default plugin ignores the list of headers that might be sensetive such as `[ 'Cookie', 'Set-Cookie', 'Authorization' ]`.